gwappa/amorphys/docs/source/core/spatial.rst

         a required ``string`` property inherited as an :py:class:`Entity` instance.

+    .. py:attribute:: age

+        a required :py:class:`Age` property indicating the age of this :py:class:`Subject`.

     .. py:attribute:: license

         a required property representing a license term or more that is related to this subject e.g. the license for the animal experiment, or the informed consent conditions with the human experiment.

+    .. py:attribute:: composition

+        an optional property holding a :py:class:`Spatial` or an array of them, as it is inherited from :py:class:`Spatial`.

     .. py:attribute:: reference